 When Hans went to the highway for the last time, we did not pray for his safety.
 He planned on being gone maybe five minutes to test some work he just did on the engine.
 What could happen in five minutes?

 So, did the crash happen because we neglected to pray this particular time?
 Were all those other times we did pray for his safety just a waste of time?
 Hans crashed his car, was fatally injured and died within minutes.
-How can this possibly be construed as an answer to prayer?
+How can this possibly be construed as an answer to any of our prayers?
 Where were health and safety that night for Hans?
 Where was this God who answers prayer?

 God was right there with my boy.
 God did answer our prayers.
 Hans was instantly safe with the Father the moment he left his battered body in the car.
 What outcome could be better for him?

 The problem is with words like safety, healing, recovery and so on.
 We have our own little definitions for these words.
-Health and safety may mean something entirely different from what we suppose they should mean when we take the eternal view of things.
+When we take the eternal view of things, health and safety may mean something entirely different from what we suppose they should mean.

 I just thank Him that He has provided a way for me to know his will – in His Word and by His Spirit – so I can be confident that He hears me, that He will always answer in His perfect timing, and that His provision will be exactly the right thing.